TL;DR

 - Postponement or Decline: In rare cases, cover may be postponed (e.g., pending investigations) or declined.

-Insider Tip: Never withhold information.
-The Financial Conduct Authority (FCA) rules that you must take "reasonable care to not make a misrepresentation".
+Insider Tip: generally not withhold information.
+The Financial Conduct Authority (FCA) rules that you should consider whether you may need to take "reasonable care to not make a misrepresentation".
 Failing to disclose a past back injury could invalidate your entire policy if you later try to claim for a back problem.
-Working with a broker like WeCovr ensures your application is completed accurately.
+Working with a WeCovr specialist or one of our broker partners can help support your application is completed accurately.

 How Much Does Income Protection Cost for a Tradesperson?